ghbrown/brook/README.md

 ## `taylor`

-Compute finite difference approximations to derivatives of multidimensional, multivariate functions with respect to generic multidimensional variables.
+Compute finite difference approximations to derivatives of multidimensional, multivariate functions with respect to multidimensional variables.

 Unlike [`findiff`](https://github.com/maroba/findiff) and [`fastfd`](https://github.com/stefanmeili/FastFD) (which focus on the computation of finite differences over multidimensional grids likely representing physical systems), the focus of [`taylor`](https://github.com/ghbrown/taylor) is on computing higher order derivative objects (gradients, Jacobians, Hessians, etc.) for problems like optimization and the solution of nonlinear equations.
 Of course, it may also be used to numerically verify handcoded implementations of said derivative objects.